#Coronatimes is hashtagging everybody's lives.

 - Apart from following the familiar routine, do not neglect a 'dress up' aspect.
-Working from home is not a reason to stay inyourpjalldaylong.
-If you had difficulty reading a spaceless text, remember that your brain experiences the same difficulty when you disregard your well-being (clockwise and dresswise).
+Working from home is not a reason to have a stay in-your-pj-all-day-long-day.
+If you had difficulty reading a spaceless text, remember that your brain experiences the same difficulty when you disregard your well-being (clockwise and 'dresswise').

-Amplify this productive mindset with the powerful tools.
-In particular, by installing workplace software we recommend below, you make your work environment transformation fast and efficient, and get reliable tools for taking a leap into remote work with guaranteed productivity.
+Amplify this productive mindset with powerful tools.
+In particular, by installing workplace software we recommend below, you make your work environment transformation fast and efficient and get reliable tools for taking a leap into remote work with guaranteed productivity.

 Zoho: For Team Communication

 With the overnight transformation from office employees to remote teams we recently experienced, establishing the channels for providing clear communication became the highest priority for the success of virtual work.

 Zoho is one of the top tools that can ensure effective communication as its capabilities include native integration with Zoho CRM and Google Apps, instant access to customized templates, and Streams for enhanced collaboration experience.

 What's more, in response to coronavirus, Zoho made its service free till July 1.